-Analgesic: The anesthetic property of the Essential Oil of Allspice is responsible for the second property, the analgesic property, of this oil.
-Since it has a numbing effect on the nerves, it does not let them sense or register pain or carry that sensation to the brain, thereby giving relief from pain, such as the pain of headaches, colds, sinusitis, and others.
-This is certainly far better than swallowing those analgesics and painkillers (most of which are based on narcotics such as opium), which have a heavy toll on your heart, brain, and nervous system and can even inflict permanent damage on them.
+The anesthetic property of the essential oil of allspice is responsible for the second property, the analgesic property, of this oil.
+Since it has a numbing effect on the nerves, it does not let them register pain or carry that sensation to the brain, thereby giving relief from the pain of headaches, colds, sinusitis, and others.
+This is certainly far better than swallowing those analgesics and painkillers (most of which are based on narcotics), which have a heavy toll on your heart, brain, and nervous system and can even inflict permanent damage on them.

-Relaxant: This essential oil sedates nervous afflictions and hyper reactions, while inducing a relaxing and calming effect on the body and mind.
+This essential oil sedates nervous afflictions and hyper reactions while inducing a relaxing and calming effect on the body and mind.
 This property also effectively gives relief from cramps and spasms.
 This is also helpful for bringing sleep to those people who are suffering from insomnia.

-Rubefacient: Do you want some redness in your face?
-You might if you have a very fair complexion and this essential oil can give you a more beautiful and blushing look.
-The stimulating property of this oil increases blood circulation below the skin (and in the whole body), giving a reddish tinge.
+Do you want some redness on your face?
+You might if you have a very fair complexion and this essential oil can give you a blushing look.
+The stimulating property of allspice essential oil increases blood circulation below the skin (and in the whole body), giving a reddish tinge.
 You can dilute it with a carrier oil for topical application as essential oils are generally strong and can be harmful if used directly.
 Before trying anything new, consult with your dermatologist for ensuring safety.

-Other Benefits: This oil is helpful in giving relief from flatulence, indigestion, bronchitis, cough & cold, and arthritis.
+This oil is helpful in giving relief from flatulence, indigestion, bronchitis, cough & cold, and arthritis.
 It is also used in the preparation of perfumes, candles, and cosmetics.

-A Few Words of Caution: This essential oil can cause irritation in the mucus membrane and skin if used in high concentrations or high dosages.
+Word of Caution: This essential oil can cause irritation in the mucous membrane and skin if used in high concentrations or high dosages.
 Therefore, it should always be used in lower concentrations and low dosages.
 Pregnant women should also avoid this oil.